Live Insight

 Shopify cut 474,000 meetings in one year

-After making meeting costs visible with their internal calculator, Shopify eliminated nearly half a million calendar events.
-CFO Jeff Hoffmeister said: "Time is money."
+After making meeting costs visible with their own calculator, Shopify eliminated nearly half a million calendar events.
+CFO Jeff Hoffmeister put it simply: "Time is money."

 Feature comparison